edween69/dnd-dungeon-master/README.md

-# TTRPG Game
+# TTRPG Game - The Last Lift
  _(formerly **dnd-dungeon-master**)_

-A small turn based TTRPG prototype built with C++, raylib, and raygui.
-For this **milestone**, the project is split into two separate prototypes: **a GUI prototype (main menu + character select + basic combat screen)** and a **console combat engine prototype** that runs entirely in the terminal and focuses on turn-based logic and damage resolution.
-Both prototypes load character stats from a CSV file and use the same character, once they are each finalized, the combat engine will be fully integrated into the GUI version so that all combat logic is driven by the same underlying system.
+A turn-based dungeon RPG built with **C++**, **raylib**, and **raygui**.
+Players explore the dungeon using on-screen controls, battle enemies with melee and ranged attacks, collect keys and weapon upgrades, and attempt to escape before being defeated.

 ---
 ## How to Build and Run (Very Important)

-As aforesaid, there are two separate prototype submissions for this milestone.
-To run either one, you must first have **raylib** installed on your system.
+To run the program, you must first have **raylib** installed on your system.
 Please refer to the [raylib installation guide](https://raylib.com/) for your specific device if you are having issues with following these steps. **Also please feel free to reach out to us if you have any questions or run into any issues!**

 On Windows, go to raylib's [Windows installation instructions](https://raylib.com/) and download the windows installer.
 Follow the steps in the installer to set up raylib on your system